 - Driven by data

-The competences can also be reviewed in an easy way and the visualization can be used to point out, or lead discussions about competences using “hard evidences”.
+The competencies can also be reviewed in an easy way and the visualization can be used to point out, or lead discussions about competencies using “hard evidence”.

 Senior Advisor CEFA Aviation